bcgov/ExchangeLabOps/docs/Agile-in-the-BCPS/readme.md

 There are structures and resulting culture that prevent agile practices.
 These are hard to change and we're all learning to do this together.
 There are some specific competencies and practices that organizations can start working on right away.
 Servant leaders at the executive level supporting autonomous teams is key.

-Tips:
+Tips to get started:

-* Work in the open: Share information that would not normally be out there
+* Work in the open: Share information that would not normally be out there and invite feedback.
+[See the government of Canada's Guide for Publishing Open Source Code](https://www.canada.ca/en/government/system/digital-government/open-source-software/guide-for-publishing-open-source-code.html)
-* Talk to your users directly, ideally citizens receiving services
+* Talk to your users directly, ideally citizens receiving services.
-* Use modern tools and technology that support automation
+* Use modern tools and technology that support automation.

 [Check out digital principles in development for the BC Public Service. ](https://github.com/bcgov/digital-principles "Digital Principles in the BCGov Github")